Ask Slashdot: Are Accurate Software Development Time Predictions a Myth?

 However, making estimates of Resource Requirements that will be acceptable to Management...that's impossible.
 It's amazing how so many people who've never tried can make such ignorant demands...and think they're being "fair."

 I've done many project plans for clients, and when I give them the results, they always bitch.
 But, when the project is actually delivered, they finally agree that I was right in the first place.
+After that, it gets easier...which THOSE clients.

+Fortunately, I'm now retired, and no longer have to suffer these dolts.
+And, MY projects are quickies that work within a few days, and I love to tenderly "evolve them" over multiple successive iterations, adding new features as I go.
+My latest one is about 15 generations into development, and I may bring it to market if I can find a suitable partner.
+It's a novel approach to easily-recovered 100% daily computer backups. it's a much more practical methodology that doesn't require prescience before the first build is done to know every detail about the final product...it naturally evolves.

 I've done many project plans for clients, and when I give them the results, they always bitch.